 Amex Business Card Features

-American Express business cards have access to a suite of Amex OPEN business benefits, which include:
+American Express business cards have access to a suite of Amex business benefits, which include:

-- Free employee cards: to help manage spending and maximize rewards
+- Employee cards: To help manage spending and maximize rewards

 - Account Manager: Designate a trusted account manager to handle your business card account